parallax background

 HIGHLAND ROAD BIKE/PEDESTRIAN SPUR

-MT Trail’s first project is to work with local government and residents to privately fund a safe, off road two directional shared use 10 ft wide paved bike/pedestrian path for approximately 1.5 miles along Highland Road from Rotary Park going west to the Ozaukee Interurban Trail (OIT) to connect families, children and visitors to Rotary Park, the OIT and the Town Center of Mequon/Thiensville.
+MT Trail’s first project is to work with local government and residents to privately fund a safe, off road bidirectional path for 1.5 miles along Highland Road stretching between Rotary Park and the Ozaukee InterUrban Trail (OIT) to connect families, children and visitors to Rotary Park, the OIT and the Town Center of Mequon/Thiensville.

 IN THE NEWS